TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/ConfigurationOverview.rst

 basis.

-TSconfig uses the same syntax as Frontend TypoScript, the syntax is outlined in detail in :ref:`typoscript-syntax-start`.
+TSconfig uses the same syntax as Frontend TypoScript, the syntax is outlined in detail in :ref:`t3tsref:typoscript-syntax`.
 Other than that, TSconfig and Frontend TypoScript don't have much more in common - they consist of entirely different properties.

 A full reference of properties as well as an introduction to explain details configuration usage, API and